 The concise explanation

-- Physical limitations prevent practical wireless speeds from approaching those available over fibre-optic cables
+- Physical limitations prevent practical wireless speeds from approaching those available over fibre-optic cables.

-- There is insufficient radio spectrum to allow wireless to replace fixed networks
+- There is insufficient radio spectrum to allow wireless to replace fixed networks for a larger percentage of the population in urban areas.

 - To even partially overcome the above limitations, we would need to build over 75,000 new mobile transmission towers across Australia

-- Wireless network connections are prohibitively expensive, typically being 3-4 times more expensive, for less data volume and at a much slower speed.
+- Wireless network connections are prohibitively expensive, typically being 3-4 times more expensive, for less data volume and at a slower speed.

 The detailed explanation